 Clove bud oil is meant to be applied topically.
 When mixed with other oils like coconut oil and olive oil, it can function as a massage oil.
-To treat respiratory illnesses, clove oil can be used in steam inhalation.
+To help treat respiratory illnesses, clove oil can be used in steam inhalation.
 It may also be mixed in skin care products to enhance their benefits.
 Here are some specific ways on how to use this plant oil:9

-- Mix 2 drops with a carrier oil and massage onto your abdomen to relieve digestive discomfort.
+- Mix 2 drops with a carrier oil and massage onto your abdomen to assist in relieving digestive discomfort.
 You may also add 3 to 5 drops in lukewarm bath water to help address bowel issues.

-- Use 2 drops of clove bud oil in steam inhalation to relieve mucous and loosen phlegm.
+- Use 2 drops of clove bud oil in steam inhalation to aid in relieving mucous and loosen phlegm.
 You may also add two drops to your decongesting ointment or gel and rub onto your chest, back and throat.

 ✓ Add two drops of clove oil to your skin care products or 1 milliliter of jojoba oil.
 This can help hasten the healing of wounds, cuts, bruises and even athlete's foot.

 ✓ Massage three drops of clove oil with 2 milliliters of carrier oil to experience the oil's painkilling action.

 - Add one drop of diluted clove oil onto a small cotton ball to relieve tooth or gum pain.
 Press the cotton ball onto the affected area for 10 to 15 minutes.
 You may also add 2 drops of clove bud oil to a cup of warm water and use this as a gargle.

 - 2 drops of clove bud plant oil used in a diffuser or vaporizer can ward insects away.
 Blending 2 to 3 drops to your skin care product can also produce an insect repellent.

 I advise you to practice extra precaution when taking clove bud oil internally, as too much can cause certain side effects (see section on side effects below).
 I recommend using clove bud oil, or any essential oil for that matter, under the supervision of an experienced aromatherapy practitioner.